 Below are a series of posts about the development of the Parramatta River Foreshore.

-Riverside Theatres in Parramatta, 1993.
+From Baths to Box Office - Riverside Theatres in Parramatta, 1993.
 Source: City of Parramatta Archives Photograph Collection In 2018, Riverside Theatres will celebrate 30 years of sharing stories on stage and screen.
-The popular and successful multi-venue performing arts centre will, over the...read more
+The popular and successful multi-venue...read more